T3TR15/t3tr15.github.io/README.md

 * O - Medium VFX.
 Low VFX + basic particles.
 * P - Maximum VFX.
 A combination of basic particles and text, which displays your current combo and follows the basic particles.
 # Rotation
-This variant of Tetris allows you to rotate your tetriminos at custom angles.
+This Tetris variant allows you to rotate your tetriminos at custom angles.
 (Highly not recommended, but a feature anyways.)
 For user convenience, changing the rotation freezes the piece mid-air (but does not pause the game entirely).
 * Q - Subtracts 45 degrees from the angle that the tetrimino is being rotated (default is 90 degrees, minimum is 45 degrees).
 * E - Adds 45 degrees to the angle that the tetrimino is being rotated (maximum is 180 degrees).
 # Restarting the game